morulus/cine/readme.md

 - `interval` Ms between frames.
 If you do not specify value, then frame will change only on request.

-- `onFinisj` Frequency end handler.
+- `onFinish` End handler.
 Will be invoked at last frame.

 License
 --